-A global observation of the atmosphere and underlying surface of the Earth, which allows systematically obtaining hydrometeorological and heliogeophysical information on a planetary scale.
+Global observation of the atmosphere and underlying surface of the Earth, allowing systematic hydrometeorological and heliogeophysical information in a planetary scale.

-The number of spectral channels - 3 Spectral ranges of shooting microns:
+The number of spectral channels - 3 Spectral ranges of imaging microns:

-Coverage with two simultaneously operating cameras - 900 km Resolution - 60-120 m
+Coverage with two cameras working simultaneously - 900 km Resolution - 60-120 m

-The letters GY in the abbreviation are added in honor of Gennady Yakovlevich Guskov (1919-2002), an outstanding designer of space devices, who stood at the origins of the development of a new direction in the field of microwave sounding of the Earth.
+Letters GYA provided in the abbreviation were added in honor of Gennady Yakovlevich Guskov (1919-2002), the outstanding designer of space instruments, who pioneered development of a new direction in the microwave probing of the Earth.

-The following software is used to receive images from the Meteor-M 2 satellite:
+The following software is used to acquire images from the Meteor-M 2 satellite:

-Launch SDR# and select the type of radio: RTL-SDR connected via USB.
+Launch the SDR# software and select the radio receiver type: RTL-SDR connected via USB.

-In the Radio section, set the switch to WFM mode and set the Bandwidth to 34000.
+Set the switch to the WFM mode and set the bandwidth to 34000 in the “Radio” section.

-Make sure the “Filter Audio” checkbox is unchecked.
+Make sure that the “Filter Audio” point is unchecked.

-Next, you need to increase the signal gain.
-To do this, click on the gear.
+Further you need to increase signal amplification.
+To do this, click on the gear icon.

-Move the slider so that the noise level rises by about 10dB.
+Move the slider so that the noise level increases by about 10 dB.

-This is what the signal from the Meteor-M 2 satellite should look like.
+This is how the signal received from the Meteor-M 2 satellite looks like.

-Launch Orbitron and update TLE first.
-Click on the tool button.
+Launch Orbitron and update TLE firstly.
+Click the button with a tools indication.

-Press the zipper button to update the TLE.
+Click on the lightning button to update TLE.

 Download the weather.txt list

-In the side list on the right, only weather satellites will appear.
-Choose Meteor-M2, NOAA15, NOAA18, NOAA19.
+Only weather satellites will show up in the side list on the right.
+Select Meteor-M2, NOAA15, NOAA18, NOAA19.

-The selected satellites will be shown in the main program window.
+All selected satellites will be shown in the main software window.

-Then go to the Calculation tab and click on the Calculation button.
+Proceed to the “Calculation” tab and click the “Calculation” button.

-The satellite will automatically calculate the time of flight.
-Go to the Rotor/Radio tab and make sure the tracking button is pressed.
-In the window with the reception frequency (Dnlink/MHz) the following correct frequency should be set: Meteor M2 - 137.10 MHz
+The satellites' overflight times will be calculated automatically.
+Go to the “Rotor/Radio” tab and make sure the tracking button is pressed.
+The box with indication of the reception frequency (Dnlink/MHz) shall be used to set the following correct frequency: Meteor-M 2 - 137.10 MHz

-The signal quality can be determined by the diagram in the upper left corner of the program.
-A good signal quality is a satellite at a height of 50 degrees above the horizon.
+The signal quality can be determined based on the chart in the upper left corner of the software.
+Good signal quality - the satellite is at the altitude of 50 degrees above the horizon.

-Excellent signal quality - satellite at a height of 85 degrees above the horizon.
+Excellent signal quality - satellite is at the altitude of 85 degrees above the horizon.

-In SDR# it can be seen that the satellite signal level is more than 20 decibels above the noise level.
+Using the SDR# software a user can see that the signal level from the satellite is more than 20 decibels higher than the noise level.

-Analyze the resulting image and try to find cities and geographical objects on it yourself.
+A user can also analyze an obtained image and try to find cities and geographical objects on it on one's own.

-Compare the image with the image taken earlier, and see how the situation in the atmosphere has changed.
+Compare the image with the image taken earlier and check in what way the atmospheric situation has changed.